-If you’re exploring Jazz guitar in your studies, then these next 11 scale patterns are essential guitar techniques to bring into your practice routine.
+If you’re exploring jazz guitar, then these next 11 scale patterns are essential guitar techniques to bring into your practice routine.

-Each of these patterns comes from transcribed solos of some of the greatest players of all time, including Charlie Parker, Joe Pass, Mike Stern, and more.
+Each pattern comes from transcribed solos of the greatest players of all time, including Joe Pass, Mike Stern, and more.

 Each of the patterns below is demonstrated over a G7 chord.

-Make sure to apply these patterns to as many other scales as you can in order to build a balanced approach to these patterns in your playing.
+Make sure to apply these patterns to as many other scales as you can in order to build a balanced approach to these patterns.

 So, each of the patterns below is presented with an ascending G7 arpeggio followed by the descending pattern.